Pentesting web services

 WSDL components

-• Types: The <types> section defines the data types used in the web service.
-It typically includes XML Schema Definitions (XSD) that specify the structure and constraints of input and output data.
+section defines the data types used in the web service.
+It typically includes XML Schema Definitions (XSD) that specify the structure and constraints of input and output data. - Message: The

-• Message: The <message> element defines the data structures used in the messages exchanged between the client and the service.
-Messages can have multiple parts, each with a name and a type definition referencing the types defined in the <types> section.
+element defines the data structures used in the messages exchanged between the client and the service.
+Messages can have multiple parts, each with a name and a type definition referencing the types defined in the<types>

-• Binding: The <binding> element specifies how the service operations are bound to a particular protocol, such as SOAP over HTTP.
-It defines details like the protocol, message encoding, and endpoint addresses. binding
+element specifies how the service operations are bound to a particular protocol, such as SOAP over HTTP.
+It defines details like the protocol, message encoding, and endpoint addresses. - Service: The

 Instead of portType, WSDL v.
 2.0 uses interface elements which define a set of operations representing an interaction between the client and the service.
 Each operation specifies the types of messages that the service can send or receive.